 As we all are aware that legal metrology has a wider scope and it has various departments in all the states.
 However the head office of the legal metrology department is located in Delhi but every state has its own rules and regulations in various aspects of Legal Metrology.

-The rules regarding the LMPC licence fee, LMPC registration charges, etc depend on the state which differs from state to state.
+The rules regarding the LMPC license fee, LMPC registration charges, etc. depend on the state which differs from state to state.
 Also the central government has graded penalties under legal metrology and there are certain powers given to the central government of India and state governments of all the states to make the rules under Legal Metrology.
 In this article, we are going to discuss the powers of the Central Government to make the rules under legal metrology and its uses.

 Power of Central Government to Make Rules under Legal Metrology

 - The central amends LMPC Rules, 2011 and Central Government may by its notification make rules for carrying out the provision of the legal metrology act.
 In particular and without prejudice to the generality of the foregoing power commercials may provide for all of or any of the following matters: